 Here’s a hint—it’s not by accident that manufacturers don’t call these “right-handed” and “left-handed” saws.

-Our Pros will tell you that it’s all about what you get used to and are comfortable with – and most have both types of saws for different applications – but there are a few things to consider that aren’t immediately evident in the left side vs right side circular saw blade conversation.
-The right-hand/ left-hand language is easy to confuse in this discussion because some are talking about the blade orientation while others are talking about the user’s hand dominance, so we’ll simplify the categories with the terms blade-left and blade-right.
+Our Pros will tell you that it’s all about what you get used to and are comfortable with.
+In fact, most have both types of saws for different applications.
+There are a few things to consider that aren’t immediately evident in the left side vs right side circular saw blade conversation.
+The right-hand and left-hand language is easy to confuse in this discussion.
+Some refer to the blade orientation while others talk about the user’s hand dominance.
+We’ll simplify the categories with the terms blade-left and blade-right.

 It’s helpful to consider the pros and cons of blade-left and blade-right orientations through four filters.
 You have the sight/cut line, one- or two-handed operation, the balance of the saw on the waste edge, and the orientation of the blade to your body.
 We’ll look at each of those ideas through the perspective of left-handed users and right-handed users.
 We also considered each situation as if your cut was ripping across the length of a piece of 3/4-inch plywood.

 Check out our article on the best cordless circular saws.
 Our picks include both blade-left and blade-right styles.

 Blade-Left for the Right-Hander

 Blade-left for the right-handed user makes the sight/cut line readily visible with the typical one-handed operation.
 Many tradesmen will hold or stabilize the material with the left hand while operating the saw with the right hand.
 However, for two-handed operation, grabbing the pommel handle with the left hand not only obscures the sight/cut line window, but it makes the left arm/wrist cross over the blade.
 Traditionally, all worm drive saws operated in a blade-left orientation.

 Furthermore, this orientation likely places the weight of the saw over the portion of the material the user wants to keep, making it easier to stabilize the saw during the cut.